mengab/SDTS/README.md

 python CUDA_VISIBLE_DEVICES=0 SDTS_test.py
 ```

-## Video Results
+%## Video Results
-* [Here](https://arxiv.org/pdf/1901.09575) we provide quality enhancement results of compressed video for 18 widely used sequences for visual and quantitative comparisons.
+%* [Here](https://arxiv.org/pdf/1901.09575) we provide quality enhancement results of compressed video for 18 widely used sequences for %visual and quantitative comparisons.
-## Citation
+%## Citation

 If you use any part of our code, or our method is useful for your research, please consider citing: